shaked6540/csharp/README.md

 # Installing
-You don't need to do anything special to install `csharp`, just grab the latest version from the [releases](https://github.com/shaked6540/csharp/releases) page or build it by yourself and drop it in a folder.
+You don't need to do anything special to install `csharp`, just go to [the actions page](https://github.com/shaked6540/csharp/actions), select the newest entry, download the version that matches your needs then extract it and run it.
+If you have .NET Core 3.1 installed, select the framework dependent version, if not, select the self contained version.

+Or build it by yourself and drop it in a folder.

 I recommend adding the executable location to `PATH`.

 [Here is how to add a value to `PATH` on Linux](https://unix.stackexchange.com/a/26059)